How to Keep Score in Baseball

 Keep track of changes in pitchers, noting the inning in which they enter the game.
 This information is vital for understanding the performance of each pitcher and how it contributes to the overall strategy.

 In the event of a double play, denote it with “DP” and connect it to the players involved.
-This highlights key defensive plays that had a significant impact on the inning.
+Similarly, TP would indicate triple play.

 If a defensive player makes an error, mark an “E” followed by the defensive player’s number.
 Connect this notation to the at-bat, emphasizing moments that affected the game’s outcome.